3D Open-Vocabulary Panoptic Segmentation with 2D-3D Vision-Language Distillation: Related Work

 { \xhdr{3D panoptic segmentation.} The goal of 3D panoptic segmentation is to group 3D points according to their semantics and identities.
 This is a challenging task and relies on a good representation of the 3D data ~\cite{qi2017pointnet,qi2017pointnet++,wu2023pointconvformer,hu2021learning,alonso20203d,tang2020searching,xu2021rpvnet}.
 Most panoptic segmentation models have separate branches for instance segmentation and semantic segmentation~\cite{tang2020searching,hong2021lidar, Zhou2021PanopticPolarNet, li2022panoptic}.
 By following DETR~\cite{carion2020end}, the recently proposed P3Former~\cite{xiao2023p3former} uses learnable queries and a transformer architecture to obtain state-of-the-art performance on multiple panoptic segmentation benchmarks.
 Although those closed-set methods achieve incredible results, they cannot predict the labels and masks for novel classes.}

-{ \xhdr{2D open-vocabulary segmentation.} 2D open vocabulary segmentation aims to group image pixels according to their semantics or identities for base (seen) or novel (unseen) categories.
+{ \xhdr{2D open-vocabulary segmentation.} 2D open-vocabulary segmentation aims to group image pixels according to their semantics or identities for base (seen) or novel (unseen) categories.
 The prediction on novel categories is usually done by leveraging large V-L models~\cite{radford2021learning,jia2021scaling}.
 There are many works that focus on open vocabulary semantic segmentation~\cite{li2022languagedriven,xu2022groupvit, liu2022open,ghiasi2022scaling, xu2022simple, zhou2022extract, ma2022open, He_2023_CVPR,zhou2023zegclip,zou2023generalized,liang2023open}.
 Some work has also explored open-vocabulary panoptic segmentation~\cite{ding2023open,xu2023open,qin2023freeseg}.
 Recently, FC-CLIP~\cite{yu2023fcclip} proposes a single-stage framework based on a frozen convolutional CLIP backbone~\cite{liu2022convnet, radford2021learning,ig20215143773} for 2D open-vocabulary panoptic segmentation that achieves state-of-the-art performance.
-However, due to the camera-LiDAR domain gap, our experiments show that simply extending this 2D method to 3D leads to poor performance.}
+However, due to the camera-LiDAR domain gap, we show that simply extending it to 3D leads to poor performance.}